Could selling your property by lottery save you tax?

 In the end, the only participant that really gains is the winning ticket holder.
 Not only have they got the bargain of the century but they also don’t have to pay stamp duty land tax (or the equivalent in Scotland & Wales) due to the price of the ticket being below the level at which it kicks in.
 The downside is, if they decide to sell the property they might receive a higher tax bill (unless they have occupied it as their home).
 This is due to the price of the ticket, when they sell the property for more than they paid for it, the difference is taxable.

-What are your thoughts on selling property by lottery?
+What are your thoughts on selling properties by lottery?
 Is it a risk worth taking?
-Have your say in the comments or join the discussion on our Twitter.
+Have your say in the comments or join the discussion on Linkedin.